UWM-Libraries/waml-openindexmaps-workshop/openindexmaps.md

 ## Index maps in GeoBlacklight

 Additionally, index maps created using the community standard are recognized by GeoBlacklight software.
-While not all desired functionality has been implemented in GeoBlacklight yet, institutions can utilize the power of online index maps as an interactive finding aid.
+Institutions can utilize the power of online index maps as an interactive finding aid.

 For example, GeoBlacklight will use the "label" property to provide a mouseover tooltip on the map:

 ![label used as tooltip](https://kgjenkins.github.io/openindexmaps-workshop/image/label-tooltip.png)

-GBL will also display the thumbnailUrl image along with the other OpenIndexMaps property values when a feature is clicked:
+GeoBlacklight will also display the thumbnailUrl image along with the other OpenIndexMaps property values when a feature is clicked:

 ![GeoBlacklight index map click](https://kgjenkins.github.io/openindexmaps-workshop/image/gbl-click.png)

+Not all functionality has been incorporated into GeoBlacklight yet.
+For example, only the top polygon of overlapping polygons in an index map can be selected by a cursor, although overlapping polygons are suggested in the standard when multiple editions of a single map sheet are available.

 ## Sharing Index Maps

-GeoJSON files are shared with others via the OpenIndexMaps organization on GitHub, where several institutions have repositories of index maps:
+The community also wanted a place to share these standard index maps so that other institutions can benefit from their work.
+Therefore, the OpenIndexMaps GitHub site was created where several institutions have repositories of index maps:

 - [github.com/OpenIndexMaps](https://github.com/OpenIndexMaps) has repositories of index maps by institution

-Note that many of the files found in those repos may include other local properties that are not defined (but are still allowed) by the specification.
-Further work is currently underway to standarize more elements of an index map, including both the data provided for each map or sub-dataset, as well as information about the collection as a whole.
+Note that many of the files found in those repos may include other local properties that are not defined (but are still allowed) by the standard.
+Also, some files predate the current version of the standard.

-- [GIS Index Map Creation Requirements and Recommendations](https://docs.google.com/document/d/1GS1_4JmgUkZcehiG1qEyQB3e6mRQ7jdGC7rpyesZqIw/edit) is a draft document currently being developed by a group led by Tom Brittnacher (UCSB)
+  Further work on the standard is still needed, including recommendations for entering information about the collection as a whole.

 ----